jose-zothner-meyer/hangman100/README.md

 Updated my GitHub repository with the latest code changes from my local machine.
 Started by staging the modifications and creating a commit.
 Then, pushed the changes to my GitHub repository.

 ```
-# Stage all the changes
+# 1. Stage all the changes
 git add .

-# Commit the changes with a descriptive message
+# 2. Commit the changes with a descriptive message
 git commit -m "Add code for creating variables and user input validation"

-# Push the changes to the remote repository
+# Push the changes to the remote repository (the first push needs to be in this format)
-git push origin main
+git push -u origin main

+# Once that is done you can simply push it (after part 1 and 2 of the process) by following this command:
+git push
 ```

 #### 2.2.7 Refactor and optimise current code
-Content here...
+As my tutors say: "Refactoring will be a continuous and constant process, but this is the time to really scrutinise your code."

 ### 2.3: Check if the guessed character is in the word
-Content here...

-#### 2.3.1 Subchapter One
-Content here...

-#### 2.3.2 Subchapter Two
-Content here...
+In this milestone I am checking if the guessede letter is in the randomly chosen word.

+#### 2.3.1 Implement the function to check the guessed character
+<p>Created a file named _milestone_3.py_ and updated the existing code.<br>
+The aim is to create a function that checks `if` the guessed character is in the _secret word_.</p>

+Steps:
+- Created a function named `check_guess` that takes `guess` as a parameter.
+- Converted the `guess` to lowercase to ensure consistency.
+- Used an `if` statement to check if the `guess` is in the `secret_word`.
+- If the `guess` is in the `secret_word`, printed a message saying "Good guess! {guess} is in the word."
+- Otherwise, printed a message saying "Sorry, {guess} is not in the word.
+Try again."

+#### 2.3.2 Implement the function to ask for user input
+<p>The next step is to create a function that asks the player for input and validates the input.</p>

+Steps:
+- Created a function named `ask_for_input`.
+- Used a `while True` loop to continuously ask the user for a guess until a valid input is provided.
+- Inside the loop, used the `input` function to ask the player to "Guess a letter".
+- Checked if the input is a single alphabetical character.
+- If the input is valid, called the `check_guess` function and passed the input.
+- Used `break` to exit the loop after a valid guess.
+- If the input is invalid, printed "Invalid letter.
+Please, enter a single alphabetical character."

 ### 2.4: Create the Game class
 Content here...